 How is Cava Made?

 Cava is made using the “Traditional Method” (also known as the “Méthode Champenoise” or “Méthode Classique”).
-This is exact same way that Champagne is made in France.
+This is exactly same way that Champagne is made in France.
 We’ve illustrated the steps of Cava production in this handy infographic below:

 - Step 1: The grapes are harvested early to maintain high acid levels and sorted to ensure only the highest quality fruit is used to produce Cava.